mithrandie/csvq/docs/_posts/2006-01-02-statement.md

   Notwithstanding above naming restriction, you can use most character strings as a identifier by enclosing in back quotes.

-  Identifiers represent tables, columns or cursors.
+  Identifiers represent tables, columns, functions or cursors.
 These character cases are insensitive.

 String
 : A string is a character string enclosed in single quotes or double quotes.